 Pricing & Transparency

-Pricing Accurate as of May 2026
+Pricing Accurate as of May 7, 2026

-If you’ve spent any time comparing compounded GLP-1 telehealth programs in 2026, you’ve probably had this experience.
+If you’ve spent any time comparing compounded tirzepatide telehealth programs in 2026, you’ve probably had this experience.
 The advertised price is rarely the real price.
 Memberships are bundled (or unbundled, depending on the program).
 Doses are tiered.
 First-month discounts vanish.
 Some programs require six or twelve months upfront.

 How to Read This Comparison